 Compared to almost any other telephoto lenses on the market, what you’ll notice about the Nikon 500mm f/5.6 PF is its light weight.
 That’s really the biggest reason to get this lens over something else.
 I’ve found that it’s easy to hike long distances with this lens without getting sore, and yet still get outstanding image quality.

 What about the f/5.6 maximum aperture?
 It definitely makes the lens harder to use in low-light environments, especially in terms of autofocus.
-I have found that if I’m shooting still subjects, and the light is low enough to require ISO 6400 or higher, the autofocus performance rapidly degrades.
+I have found that if I’m shooting even nonmoving subjects, and the light is low enough to require ISO 6400 or higher, the autofocus performance rapidly degrades.
 You’ll need to manually focus close to your target and wait for the AF system to hunt a bit.
+This is with DSLRs; you might get better performance when adapting this lens to a high-end mirrorless camera.
 Thankfully, most of my bird photography does not require shooting in such low light so I don’t worry about it too much.

-As for teleconverters, Nikon’s 1.4X III teleconverter turns this lens into a workable, though not perfect, 700mm f/8.
-An f/8 lens is pushing the limit for most Nikon DSLRs, but you should still get autofocus with the center AF point.
-With a mirrorless camera like the Nikon Z9, the results are going to be a bit better.
+As for teleconverters, Nikon’s 1.4X III teleconverter turns this lens into a workable 700mm f/8.
+Image quality is not really the problem – the bigger problem is that an f/8 lens is pushing the limit for most Nikon DSLRs.
+You’ll still get autofocus with the center AF point, and depending on the DSLR, maybe other autofocus points as well.
+With a mirrorless camera like the Nikon Z9, the results are going to be a bit better, with all the autofocus points still engaging.
 On the other hand, a 2x teleconverter is a bridge too far with this lens unless you’re doing a very specialized shot, like photographing the moon.
 A 1000mm f/11 just isn’t a very versatile lens.

 I’ve seen a few people mention an issue with strange VR performance on this lens that occasionally causes slightly blurry images at certain shutter speeds.
 Rarely on the D500, I have noticed an odd jittery look, which may be due to shutter shock and the VR system, because I have never noticed this problem shooting the 500mm f/5.6 PF on the Nikon Z6 with the electronic shutter.
-But this problem appears sufficiently rarely that I have never lost a shot because of it, and I still keep my VR on by default.
+But this problem appears sufficiently rarely that I have never lost a shot because of it, or been able to replicate it consistently.
+I still keep my VR on by default and recommend you do the same.

 What about the 500mm focal length?
 It’s a great sweet spot for wildlife photography, although it can come up short for the smallest or most distant subjects if you’re shooting full-frame.
 On the Nikon D500, it’s just about perfect and even too long on occasion.
-Overall, I think that the 400-600mm range is the most versatile for wildlife photography, so I can’t complain.
+Overall, I think that the 400-800mm range (full-frame equivalent) is the most versatile for wildlife photography, so I can’t complain.

 Relevance in a Nikon Z Mirrorless World